This site requires a more recent version of Adobe Flash Player to function properly.

 For additional details, select a driver above or select a division from the interactive Trefis split for Adobe at the top of the page.

-We believe Photoshop & Other Software is the most valuable segment of Adobe for one main reason:
+We believe Creative Cloud (CC) is the most valuable segment of Adobe for one main reason:

 Growth in Internet Users Drives Demand for Web Design Apps

 As the Internet user population increases, the demand for creative software will also increase as more web designers create rich Internet sites using programs such as Adobe's Dreamweaver and Flash.
-We expect the Internet penetration in the US to increase from about 75% presently to 85% by 2015.
+Furthermore, with the advent of smartphones with powerful cameras, hobbyists are using sophisticated apps from companies such as Adobe to improve their pictures.
+We expect that this will bode well for Adobe in the future.

 How Does Trefis Modelling Work?